marmelab/react-admin/docs/RestClients.md

 Now all the requests to the REST API will contain the `Authorization: SRTRDFVESGNJYTUKTYTHRG` header.

+### Third-Party Clients

+You can find REST clients for admin-on-rest in third-party repositories.

+* [marmelab/aor-json-rest-client](https://github.com/marmelab/aor-json-rest-client) provides a local REST client based on a JavaScript object.
+It doesn't even use HTTP.
+Use it for testing purposes.

 ## Writing your own REST client